Stordal Municipality: General information

-Stordal was established as a municipality on 1 January 1892 when it was separated from the large municipality of Stranda (to the southwest).
-The initial population of the municipality was 850.
+The parish of Stordal was established as a municipality on 1 January 1892 when the large Stranda Municipality was divided into two parts.
+The northwestern part became the new Stordal Municipality (population: 850) and the southwestern part continued as a much smaller Stranda Municipality (population: 1,459).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the three neighboring municipalities of Ørskog, Skodje, and Stordal were merged into one large Ørskog municipality.
-Prior to the merger, there were 1,052 inhabitants in Stordal.
+On 1 January 1965, Ørskog Municipality (population: 1,664), Skodje Municipality (population: 2,048), and Stordal Municipality (population: 1,052) were merged to form a new, larger Ørskog Municipality.
 The merger, however, was short-lived, and on 1 January 1977 it was reversed and the three municipalities were once again separated.

-On 1 January 2020, the municipalities of Stordal and Norddal were merged into the new Fjord Municipality.
+On 1 January 2020, Stordal Municipality (population: 972) and Norddal Municipality (population: 1,670) were merged into the new Fjord Municipality.

 Name

-The Old Norse form of the name was Stóladalr.
-The first element is the plural genitive case of stóll which means "chair" and the last element is dalr which means "valley" or "dale".
-Two mountains around the valley have the name Stolen ("the chair").
-Before 1918, the name was written Stordalen.
+The municipality (originally the parish) is named after the local Stordalen valley (Stóladalr).
+The first element is the plural genitive case of stóll which means "chair" or "throne".
+The may be because two mountains located around the valley have the name Stolen (meaning "the chair").
+The last element is dalr which means "valley" or "dale".
+Historically, the name of the municipality was spelled Stordalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Stordal, removing the definite form ending -en.

 Coat of arms

-The coat of arms was granted on 30 August 1991.
-The arms show a gold pale on a blue background.
+The coat of arms was granted on 30 August 1991 and they were in use until the municipality was dissolved on 1 January 2020.
+The official blazon is "Azure, a pale dovetailed Or" (På blå grunn ein gull stolpe laga med duestjertsnitt).
+This means the arms have a blue field (background) and the charge is a pale with dovetailed sides.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The pale symbolises the forestry and furniture manufacturing in the municipality, which traditionally uses a dovetail system to join two pieces of wood.
 The same symbol also indicates the strong community feeling in the villages.
+The arms were designed by Jarle Skuseth.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway had one parish with one church, within the municipality of Stordal.
-There is also the old church, Rosekyrkja, which is now a museum.
-It is part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.
+The Church of Norway had one parish with one church, within Stordal Municipality.
+It also included the former church, Rosekyrkja, which was a museum.
+It was part of the Austre Sunnmøre prosti (deanery) in the Diocese of Møre.